How REsides empowers agents and brokers to become local experts with valuable neighborhood insights

 “Gut feel” is often cited as one of the main drivers behind major real estate investment decisions.
 In many cases, it can be a proxy for years of experience in a specific market or submarket, which can be hard to replicate in other cities and too risky in today’s rapidly changing environment.
 With the pandemic upending how and where people live, companies reconsidering remote work strategies, and general economic uncertainty, data analytics and deep location insights that can gut check gut feel are more important than ever before.

-In this case study, we explore how our Local Analytics platform can be used to leverage precise local insights in order to help a multifamily residential developer who has been successful in the Uptown neighbourhood of Dallas find a promising site in Atlanta, a market new to the firm.
-This platform specifically allows users to automatically search areas by investment thesis, compare neighbourhoods and get detailed and relevant data on any address.
+In this case study, we explore how our location intelligence platform can be used to leverage precise local insights to help a multifamily residential developer who has been successful in the Uptown neighborhood of Dallas find a promising site in Atlanta, a market new to the firm.
+This platform specifically allows users to automatically search areas by investment thesis, compare neighborhoods, and get detailed and relevant data on any address.

 As Dallas natives, the development company knew that Uptown, the area marked by a pin in the map below, is consistently ranked as one of the liveliest places to live-work-play in the city, a characteristic captured by our proprietary ‘vibrancy’ score.

-Using our Local Analytics platform further reveals the unique local neighbourhood character.
-Our custom in-house lifestyle indicators clearly show the area is walkable, has excellent restaurant and cafe offerings and provides desirable access to parks and even schools.
+Using our platform further reveals the unique local neighborhood character.
+Our custom in-house lifestyle indicators clearly show the area is walkable, has excellent restaurant and cafe offerings, and provides desirable access to parks and even schools.
 The neighborhood compares very favorably to other parts of the city on all these metrics.

 Uptown is well-served by amenities such as bars, restaurants and groceries which are popular with the Gen Z and Millennial renters forming the majority of its population.
 The development company would like to find similarly well-amenitized and vibrant options in Atlanta to expand its portfolio beyond Dallas.